 The Arkansas Securities Commissioner may set the specific bond amount in some cases.
 The Arkansas Securities Commissioner may also increase the bond amount to $1,000,000 depending on the financial condition of the licensee.
 Some of the reasons for a bond amount increase are as follows:

 - Other relevant criteria

-A surety bond is not an insurance.
+A surety bond is not insurance.
 It is an extension of credit.
 The surety or the surety bond provider will serve as the financial guarantor of the money transmitter license applicant.

-The money transmitter license applicant (principal) and the surety are both bound to pay the obligee (beneficiary of the bond) if the principal violates any of the relevant provisions of Uniform Money Services Act and other bonded obligations.
+The money transmitter license applicant (principal) and the surety are both bound to pay the obligee (beneficiary of the bond) if the principal violates any of the relevant provisions of the Uniform Money Services Act and other bonded obligations.